SonyMobile/kubernetes-bootstrap/README.md

    cluster before running this step.
 This step can be re-run whenever you change the `configmap.yaml` containing the IAM user to Kubernetes user mapping.

+- `make deploy-kube2iam`

+   Deploys [kube2iam](https://github.com/jtblin/kube2iam) that enables the use of individual IAM roles per pod.
+This is recommended if a pod requires access to AWS resources.

 - `make deploy-autoscaler`

    Deploys the [cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)